-In 1990 we became aware of a prophecy that said in part:
+In 1990 we became aware of an alleged prophecy that said in part:

 “My greatest nemesis is science, even more so than the media.
 The science that alters life, the science which creates a counterfeit heaven, the science that toils with the womb and genes…”

-It was fourteen years before this same anonymous source received a second one this time (December 22, 2004) with two lines that said,
+It was fourteen years before this same anonymous source received a second one, this time on December 22, 2004, that included two lines that said:

 “The smallest of what lives is precious in My sight.